 Despite its anti-globalist, anti-capitalist ethos, the rave scene was ultimately politically impotent.
 It led to nothing but a lot of partying.
 And once the rave is over, you have a hangover for a few days then go back to work, back to being cogs in the global economic system, and all your alienation doesn’t change a thing.
 Raves were merely temporary alternatives to the global system.
 But they didn’t have any revolutionary or socially transformative potential in the end.

-There are two elements of the account of the emergence of the Identitarian movement, that were most striking to me.
+Two elements in the emergence of the Identitarian movement were quite striking to me.

 One is the emphasis on the ethos of what could be called “boys’ adventure tales.”
 The ethos of adventure is contrary to the ethos of consumerism and bourgeois society.
 Your dad might want you to get a degree and get a job, whereas the spirit of adventure might drive you to take the money that he sends you for college, buy a ticket, and go join the French Foreign Legion.
 This is something Ernst Jünger did as a lad.
 The spirit of adventure is contrary to the spirit of our age, and the Identitarian movements consciously cultivate that adventurous spirit.

-Therefore, for them, it is not hopelessly self-marginalizing to avow the fascist tradition, whereas Generation Identity very carefully tries to avoid any connection with any form of inter-war fascism, so they and CasaPound maintain a separation from one another.
-But if you look at the roots, these guys knew each other, they toured with one another, and the birth of Identitarianism comes from the spirit of music.
-Which I think is interesting.
+Therefore, for them, it is not hopelessly self-marginalizing to avow the fascist tradition, whereas Generation Identity very carefully tries to avoid any connection with any form of inter-war fascism.
+So they and CasaPound maintain a separation from one another.
+But if you look at the roots, these guys knew each other.
+They toured with one another.
+The birth of Identitarianism comes from the spirit of music.
+There is an important lesson here.

-And those are very important skills.
-A lot of political groups fail because they have performers, leaders, but they don’t have people who can balance a checkbook, file government reports, and things like that.
-Iannone and Robert had those managerial skills and entrepreneurial qualities.
-And those are very important.
+Those are very important skills.
+A lot of political groups fail because they have performers — leaders — but they don’t have people who can balance a checkbook, file government reports, and things like that.
+Iannone and Robert probably had those entrepreneurial qualities and managerial skills, which are essential to political success.